Manager, Pharmacovigilance (PV) Risk Management

 Ability to analyze and interpret data, derive insights, and determine root cause to adjudicate issues in the research and development process required

-Strong written, visual, and verbal communications with an ability to tailor communications to peers, business partners and senior management required
+Strong written, visual, and verbal communications with an ability to tailor communications to peers, business partners and senior required

 Ability to resolve conflicts, build consensus, influence and negotiate are required